bufferhead-code/nightowl/README.md

 A "micro-framework" (\*hacky script) that adds dark mode to any website with a single line of code.

-**You can learn more about how it works and how i made it [here](http://www.youtube.com/watch?v=JONzCyVXa60)**
+**You can learn more about how it works and how I made it [here](http://www.youtube.com/watch?v=JONzCyVXa60)**.

 [![Youtube Video about how this project was made](http://img.youtube.com/vi/JONzCyVXa60/0.jpg)](http://www.youtube.com/watch?v=JONzCyVXa60 'Add Dark Mode to any Website with a single line of code')

-## State of this project
+## State of the Project

-This project is still in an prototyping stage, the API is still subject to change.
+This project is still in a prototyping stage, and the API is still subject to change.
-Please only use it with fixed Minor versions.
+Please only use it with a fixed minor version.

-## Known issues
+## Known Issues

--   Position absolute and position fixed elements might not work as expected
+-   Position absolute and position fixed elements might not work as expected.
--   The Toggle Button Overlay has weird paddings sometimes
+-   The toggle button overlay has weird paddings sometimes.

-## Roadmap (maybe)
+## Roadmap (Maybe)

--   [ ] Add more utility classes for improving contrast
+-   [ ] Add more utility classes to improve contrast.
--   [ ] Add better support for box-shadows
+-   [ ] Add better support for `box-shadow`.

 ## Integration